-2. Incorporation by Reference
+3. Incorporation by Reference

-These Findings incorporate by reference in their entirety the text of the 2018 LRDP; the 2018 LRDP EIR; the 2018 LRDP Mitigation Monitoring Program; and the Findings and Statement of Overriding Considerations adopted by the University in connection with its approval of the 2018 LRDP.
+These Findings incorporate by reference in their entirety the text of Addendum July 2020 for the project; the 2018 LRDP; the 2018 LRDP EIR; the 2018 LRDP Mitigation Monitoring Program; and the Findings and Statement of Overriding Considerations adopted by the University in connection with its approval of the 2018 LRDP.
+Without limitation, this incorporation is intended to elaborate on the scope and nature of the Project, potential environmental impacts that could result from the Project, related mitigation measures, and the basis for determining the significance of the Project's impacts.

-3. Mitigation Monitoring and Reporting Program
+4. Mitigation Monitoring and Reporting Program

 CEQA requires the Lead Agency approving a project to adopt a monitoring program for changes to the project that it adopts or makes a condition of project approval, including mitigation measures intended to eliminate or reduce potentially significant impacts of the project, in order to ensure compliance during project implementation.
-No new mitigation measures are required as part of the implementation action, which incorporates relevant and previously adopted 2018 LRDP EIR mitigation measures and/or continuing best practices that will be monitored pursuant to the existing 2018 LRDP EIR Mitigation Monitoring and Reporting Program (MMRP) previously adopted by the University in connection with its approvals of the 2018 LRDP, as amended.
+No new mitigation measures are required as part of the Project, which incorporates relevant and previously adopted 2018 LRDP EIR mitigation measures and/or continuing best practices that will be monitored pursuant to the existing 2018 LRDP EIR MMRP previously adopted by the University in connection with its approvals of the 2018 LRDP, as amended.

-4. Record of Proceedings
+5. Record of Proceedings